Inclusion at Rainbow

 If you plan on sending your child to Rainbow for more than one week, you may be eligible to access a worker (at no charge) through The Supporting Kids in Camp Project which is administered by the Canadian Mental Health Association Waterloo Wellington Dufferin.
 The Supporting Kids in Camp Project works in collaboration with Rainbow’s policies and philosophies to ensure successful recreational experiences for all campers.
 Rainbow is part of the SKIC committee throughout the year and works with many other camps and organizations in the community to ensure recreational activities are accessible to as many children as possible in the community.

 Private Contract Workers

 Rainbow’s Inclusion Counsellors are not certified to administer personal care for individuals with MFTD (medically fragile and technologically dependent) needs.
 Staff cannot conduct control care acts (ie. clean or replace tracheotomy and G-tubes; delivering foods or medications via tube or intravenous).
-Families who need this type of support may be able to send their own private worker with their child or teen.
+Families who need this type of support may be able to send their own private worker with their camper or Teen.
 For more information, please refer to Private Contract Workers section.

 Rainbow counsellors are known to do everything in their power (and even move mountains if possible!) to ensure a camper’s success.
 If for whatever reason, the camp is not a match for your camper, the counsellors and/or Camp Director and/or Administrator will be in touch with you to discuss options, strategies and ideas.